Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 ```
 (falsy-bouncer.js)

-Unfortunately I stumbled across the solution for this while looking up an easier way to filter boolean values rather than comparing against each falsy value seperately.
+Unfortunately I stumbled across the solution for this while looking up an easier way to filter boolean values rather than comparing against each falsy value separately.
 I learned that the Boolean constructor can be used as a function for this case exactly and will remove an anything that can be considered falsy when used with the filter method.
 I learned that you can achieve the same in the same line as the return, cutting out the need for two lines of code for this solution turning it into one line.

 ---